 - Versed in critical reflection on a wide range of science topics

-- Role models in academia, industry, scientific public service, health policy, government- and non-government organizations, science communication, and public heath practice.
+- Role models in academia, industry, community outreach, scientific public service, health policy, government- and non-government organizations, science communication, and public heath practice.

-- Outstanding mentors and change agents in their workplaces and communities, dedicated to improving scientific practice in society.
+- Outstanding mentors and change agents in their workplaces and communities, dedicated to good scientific practice.

 For additional information, please contact: